-Homestay is what I consider to be the most important component contributing to the success of an international student’s study program.
+Homestay is the most important component contributing to the success of an international student’s study program.
 At times, international students may encounter problems academically, socially or culturally; but with the understanding, patience, kindness and care provided by a supportive homestay family, our international students can achieve academic success and take home some wonderful memories that will last a lifetime.

 The homestay program at our school is governed by Education Queensland International (EQI).
 To ensure welfare responsibilities are met and maintained, EQI has developed policy and procedures by which the school, student and homestay provider must abide.